tidymodels/extratests/tests/testthat/_snaps/survival-tune-show-best.md

     Code
       show_best(race_dyn_res, metric = "brier_survival_integrated")
     Condition
-      Warning:
-      Metric "brier_survival" was used to evaluate model candidates in the race but "brier_survival_integrated" has been chosen to rank the candidates.
-These results may not agree with the race.
       Error in `show_best()`:
       ! "brier_survival_integrated" was not in the metric set.
 Please choose from: "brier_survival" and "concordance_survival".